s76064-art/Lab-CSF3133-Web-Design/README.md

   - Use div element to organize the website more cleanly
   - Apply HTML entities to display special characters
   - Utilize output element to display dynamic result.
+---
+# Lab 4
+## Description
+This lab focused on building foundational skills in HTML5 and CSS.
+Students learned how to structure webpages semantically, embed multimedia content, and apply styling techniques to enhance layout and user experience.

+## What did I achieved
+- Used semantic HTML5 elements to create a meaningful and organized webpage layout
+- Embedded video content using the `<video>` tag
+- Applied CSS selectors, properties, and values to style elements effectively
+- Differentiated between ID and class selectors for targeted styling
+- Designed a functional navigation bar using CSS layout techniques
+- Enhanced text presentation with font styling, alignment, and decoration
+- Styled link states (hover, visited, active) to improve interactivity